 Skip the tourist food.
 Are you ready for an authentic San Diego taco shop, one that local Hispanics hit when it’s time to chill with the family?
+Discover why a taco truck lunch is quite a thing to experience in San Diego.
 Here are a few that are not to be missed.
 Tacos El Gordowas is a great one for their pork adobada tacos, a mouth watering feast at only $1.75 each.
 If you love a spicy shrimp taco, Marisco’s German Taco Truck 3 has some of the hottest and tastiest in City Heights.
 If you’re looking for more than just a casual burrito joint, try Cantina Mayahuel in Normal Heights, a little more expensive but the food is high quality and the tequila can practically be lit on fire.
 Mondays feature $5 margaritas and $6 three taco specials.

 For more experimental flare, check out Puesto in La Jolla, where you can get an eclectic selection of grilled items and toppings that will blow away your understanding of what a taco can be.
 Some of the wilder possibilities include Huitlacoche (corn truffle) with grilled pineapple, and Jamaica salsa.